Prompting Basics - 60 minutes

 There are many tools and approaches available to you as the AI application developer to interface an LLM.
 We will briefly review a few of these and then make a recommendation for you to follow with the subsequent steps of this module.

 Depending on use case, it may be necessary for the LLM to produce a more creative or a more predictable response to the user message.
 Temperature is a floating point number, usually between 0 and 1, that is used to steer the model accordingly.
-Lower temperature values (such as 0) are more predictable and higher values (such as 1) are more creative, although even at 0 LLMs will never product 100% repeatable responses.
+Lower temperature values (such as 0) are more predictable and higher values (such as 1) are more creative, although even at 0 LLMs will never produce 100% repeatable responses.
 Many tools simply use 0.8 as a default.

 Lastly, while experimenting with LLMs, especially with inferencing servers without a GPU, it is recommended to constrain the LLM from producing overly verbose responses by setting the Max Tokens to an appropriate threshold.
 This also helps coach the LLM to be more concise with its responses, which can be helpful during testing.